12 questions for Elliot, our new apprentice!

 How did you choose the profession of developer?

-During the lockdown, I had more free time.
-Feeling a bit bored during my high school studies and wanting to do something interesting related to the video games I had been playing with my brother since childhood, I wanted to understand how to create a game.
-So I started developing a game in Python using a YouTube tutorial, which involved destroying asteroids.
+During the lockdown, I had much more free time.
+Feeling a bit bored with my high school studies and wanting to do something meaningful related to the video games I had been playing with my brother since childhood, I decided to understand how a game is created.
+So, I started making a small game in Python using a YouTube tutorial — the goal was to destroy asteroids.

 Still during the lockdown, I considered quitting high school to start training in computer science.
 A close friend told me about École 42 in Lausanne, which was about to open.
-Free and based on self-learning, without teachers, the school already exists in other countries.
-After passing the online tests, I was selected to participate in the "pool," an intensive month of training.
-I was selected and then followed the curriculum for a year and a half.
-What I preferred was the pool, because it was motivating and exciting, and I found a real purpose in it.
-The team spirit was also extraordinary.
+Free and based on peer learning, without teachers, the school already existed in other countries.
+After passing the online tests, I was selected to participate in the “pool,” an intensive month-long bootcamp.
+I passed and then followed the regular curriculum for a year and a half.
+What I enjoyed the most was the pool — it was motivating, exciting, and gave me a real sense of purpose.
+The team spirit was also incredible.

-Today you've chosen to do an apprenticeship, why did you change?
+Today you’ve chosen to do an apprenticeship — why change direction?

-I chose to do an apprenticeship because the diploma is recognized, but that wasn't the primary reason.
-I was looking for a work framework; I wasn't mature enough to be sufficiently disciplined.
-My experience at École 42 made me realize this lack.
-Today, those 18 months add value to my CV.
-Between ETML, EPSIC, and École 42, it's very different.
-I appreciate being able to self-train, and it's sometimes better than more traditional teaching.
-Having to search for information, start from scratch and arrive at the finished product alone is closer to the reality of work.
-Today at Antistatique, I have the same freedom as at École 42, the challenges but with the framework I needed.
+I chose an apprenticeship because the diploma is officially recognised — but that wasn’t the main reason.
+I was looking for a proper work structure; I wasn’t mature enough to be fully self-disciplined.
+My experience at École 42 made me realise this.
+Today, those 18 months are a real asset on my CV.
+Between ETML, EPSIC, and École 42, the learning approaches are very different.
+I enjoy self-learning, and it’s sometimes better than traditional teaching.
+Searching for information, starting from nothing, and delivering a finished product on your own is much closer to real work.
+At Antistatique, I have the same freedom as at École 42, the challenges — but with the structure I needed.

 Something you like to do in life?

-It might sound a bit geeky, but I really like programming.
-It's one of the things that makes me lose track of time.
+It may sound a bit geeky, but I really enjoy programming.
+It’s one of the things that makes me completely lose track of time.

 Good question 🙂 Many things have surprised me.
-Not having had a work framework until now, it's difficult to compare.
-But team meetings like Dev coffee, Team meetings, Dailies, Standups are something I discovered.
-I think it's good, it allows for a lot of cohesion.
-Sharing information is also important.
+Since I never had a real work environment before, it’s hard to compare.
+But I discovered team rituals like Dev Coffee, Team Meetings, Dailies, Standups… and I think they’re great.
+They create real cohesion.
+Sharing information is important too.

 What is your vision of the web and how do you imagine contributing to it?

-I've always seen the Internet as an ocean.
-There are so many things, but we know almost nothing.
-There's a depth still unexplored, like stages we access.
+I’ve always seen the Internet as an ocean.
+There’s so much out there, but we know so little of it.
+There are unexplored depths, like levels we gradually unlock.
 The more we work on it, the more we discover.
 How to contribute?
-That's a good question.
-By going where few people have gone.
-I aspire not to stay on current knowledge and to motivate people to look further than the first results.
+Good question.
+By going where few people go.
+I don’t want to stay with “basic knowledge” — I want to encourage people to look further than the first results.

 More people explore the oceans than space.
-You can go barefoot swimming.
-It's much more accessible.
+And you can go swimming barefoot — it feels more accessible.

 Beach or mountains?

-Rather the beach by a mountain lake :-P
+Probably the beach — by a mountain lake :-P

 Yes, I use it.
-I'm still learning to use it correctly to make it do what I need.
-People are afraid of AI because they don't understand how to use it or for what purpose.
-Later, I think these skills will be important to automate one's work.
-It's important to use it and learn to use it now to remain competitive in the future.
-We will use it to optimize and improve rather than completely replace us.
-The promises of technologies have never been fully realized
+I’m still learning how to use it properly so it does what I need.
+People are afraid of AI because they don’t understand how to use it or what it’s for.
+Later, I think these skills will be important to automate parts of our work.
+It’s important to use it and learn it now to stay competitive.
+We’ll use it to optimise and improve, not to completely replace us.
+Technology’s promises have never been fully realised anyway.

 What does a typical day look like for you at Antistatique?

-I arrive in the morning at 8:15.
-At 8:50, there's the standup where everyone says hello and we get the information for the day.
-Then, it's the daily with the dev team where we share our tasks for the day and the achievements of the previous day.
-Then I do my tasks, perform code reviews with the different specialists.
-At the moment, I'm developing on the Citadel application, which is the piloting and management tool for all projects maintained by the agency.
-I'm creating a reminder system for projects or common tasks.
-I eat at noon and then resume my tasks.
+I arrive around 8:15.
+At 8:50 we have the Standup, where everyone says hello and we share key information for the day.
+Then comes the Daily with the dev team, where we share our tasks for the day and what we completed the day before.
+After that, I work on my tasks and do code reviews with the different specialists.
+At the moment, I’m developing features for the Citadel application, the management and monitoring tool for all the agency’s projects.
+I’m creating a reminder system for projects and shared tasks.
+I eat at noon, then continue working.

 What makes you optimistic?

-Many things, it depends on the topics.
-In everyday life, I try to see the bright side of things.
-Finding a purpose in everything to have motivation and find meaning in my actions.
+Many things — it depends on the topic.
+In everyday life, I try to see the positive side of things.
+Finding purpose in everything helps me stay motivated and gives meaning to my actions.
 Waking up in the morning with a purpose is the best recipe.

 By the way, what’s your best recipe?

-There are many dishes I like to make.
-Hard to choose.
-But recently, I'd say Thai Papaya Salad (Som Tam Lao).
+I love cooking many different dishes, so it’s hard to choose.
+But recently, I’d say Thai Papaya Salad (Som Tam Lao).